1 - PURPOSE

 10. ADMINISTRATION OF THE POLICY

-The Chief Risk Officer is responsible for maintaining this Policy.
+The Chief Legal and Risk Officer is responsible for maintaining this Policy, including making minor changes for clarification of meaning or addressing legislative change.

-This Policy shall be reviewed annually and any changes approved by the SGR Board.
+This Policy shall be reviewed and approved by the SGR Board at lease every two years.

 Authorised person means an individual to which the data relates.